catspeed-cc/tokenserver-debian/README.md

 # tokengenerator-alpine

-Token generator for catspeed fork, based on Alpine
+Dockerized token generator for catspeed fork, based on Alpine